MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-get-started.md

 # Get started with Contoso real estate enterprise app

 The Contoso real estate application is an example end to end architecture, along with full source code solution and deployment infrastructure.
-It is provided for JavaScript developers who need to learn how to design, develop, deploy, and devops (4Dx) to Azure.
+It's provided for JavaScript developers who need to learn how to design, develop, deploy, and devops (4Dx) to Azure.

 ## The Contoso real estate app